YongoDavid/Demo-2024-Mar/README.md

 Another front-end desgin update , trying to optimize the design each time to make it better.

 17-Msr
-uderika health projrct still in process
+uderika health projrct still in process.
+Re-design done for home and books pages.